-As the administration of the University is committed to taking every reasonable precaution to provide a safe and healthy environment on campus, the Student Health Center provides general health care for the MVSU student body.
+As the Administration of the University is committed to taking every reasonable precaution to provide a safe and healthy environment on campus, the Student Health Center provides general health care for the M.V.S.U. student body.
 All students (especially those with known illnesses) are encouraged to complete a Medical History Form for filing at the Student Health Center.
 Any illness or injury that occurs in the residence halls should be immediately reported to the Residence Hall Director or other Residential Life personnel on duty.
 The Residence Hall Director should then report the injury or illness to the healthcare providers of the Student Health Center.
-After 5:00pm, the Residence Hall Director should contact Med Stat EMS (#911) if an emergency exists, and MVSU Police should also be notified at 662-254-3478/3479.
+After 5:00pm, the Residence Hall Director should contact MedStat EMS at (662) 455-4700 or (662) 283-1110 or (#911) if an emergency exists, and M.V.S.U.
+Police should also be notified at 662-254-3478/3479.
 For non-emergency injuries or illnesses, the Residence Hall Director should encourage the student to go to the Student Health Center or to the Greenwood Leflore Hospital Emergency Room for further evaluation and treatment.

 Any student found to have a communicable disease is encouraged to inform the healthcare providers at the Student Health Center in order to receive the necessary care, advice, treatment and/or counseling.
-Emergency transportation is provided by MedStat EMS, Inc. 662-455-4700.
-Emergencies can be reported to MVSU Police Department at 662-254-3478 after calling MedStat EMS.
+Emergency transportation is provided by MedStat EMS, 662-455-4700; (662) 283-1110 or #911.
+Emergencies can be reported to M.V.S.U.
+Police Department at 662-254-3478 after calling EMS or #911.